 - Longleaf Pine Historic Distribution

-- Southeast Conservation Blueprint – The Southeast Conservation Adaptation Strategy (SECAS) develops this layer as a living spatial plan that identifies the most important areas for conservation and restoration across the region.
+- Southeast Conservation Blueprint – The Southeast Conservation Adaptation Strategy (SECAS) develops this layer as a living spatial plan that identifies priority areas for a connected network of lands and waters across the Southeast and Caribbean.

 - Solar Energy Suitability